Part of the Secret to the VCS's Longevity

 Cuttle Cart (Schell Electronics) - An interface cartridge with an audio cable (with a 1/8th male connector) for transferring files from an audio format (cassette, CD, or PC via a custom software program that converts BIN files and transfers them to the Cuttle Cart).
 Initially released in 2001 by Chad Schell, production was discontinued years ago and only 204 carts were produced.

 Harmony - Created by Chris Walton and Fred X. Quimby, it's a 32K flash cart that utilizes a Philips lpc210x ARM7 microcontroller and features 8K of RAM and an SD port for transferring files.
 A joystick or paddle can be used to select games from the built-in menu (it auto-detects which controller is plugged in); with Gemini or Sears Tele-Games Video Arcade II controllers, you have to hold the fire button down when powering up to disable the auto-detect and force it to read them as a joystick, since those controllers are a combo joystick+paddle and it will always detect it as a paddle.
 Unlike the Krokodile cart, the binaries may be of mixed type, and unlike the Cuttle Cart 2, you don't need a configuration file; the bankswitch type is auto-detected.
 You can also force a particular bankswitch type by changing the file extension.
-Updates to the cart's BIOS have allowed it to support custom bank-switching routines such as DPC+ (LINK).
+Updates to the cart's BIOS have allowed it to support custom bank-switching routines and co-processors such as DPC+.
 The cart also features a 5-cycle/DPC+ "Fast Fetch" mode for a faster TIA register update rate.
 40-50 numbered pre-production (hand-assembled) Harmony carts were first released at the 2009 Portland Retrogaming Expo, at $80 each.
 Full release carts are cheaper and have a different label, and are available in both a standard edition (cart + b&w manual) for $50, or a deluxe edition for $75, which includes a color manual, USB-mini B cable, and 2GB SD card loaded with the programming software, drivers, online manual and demos of several homebrew games.
 In 2010 the prices were raised to $60 and $80 respectively.
 Fred Quimby states even at the higher prices, 600 carts would need to be sold before breaking even on development costs.
 See this website for more info.

 Harmony Encore - Again created by Chris Walton and Fred X. Quimby, this is an updated version of the Harmony to handle some of the newest homebrew bank-switching schemes.
 It's fully reverse-compatible with Harmony but offers 512k of ROM or RAM and 1M of EEPROM storage.
 It was designed with the goal that it will run fully 100% of Atari 2600 games, old and new.
 Initially available at the 2014 Northwest Classic Games Enthusiasts (NWCGE) show for $84.99.